MicrosoftLearning/mslearn-azure-ml/Instructions/10-Log-mlflow-models.md

 ---
 lab:
-    title: 'Log and register models with MLflow'
+  title: Log and register models with MLflow
+  description: MLflow is an open-source platform for managing the end-to-end machine
+    learning lifecycle.
+When you log models with MLflow, you can easily move the model across platforms and workloads.
+  duration: 10 minutes
+  level: 400
+  islab: true
 ---

 # Log and register models with MLflow